Volunteers | Royal Free Charity

 Designing solutions

-This service was set up to reduce the risk of marginalised communities and vulnerable patients being left behind.
+This service was first set up to reduce the risk of marginalised communities and vulnerable patients being left behind and has now become a regular service.

 The programme has reduced the number of patients missing appointments, saving the NHS many hours of professional time.